0mgABear/verifybot/README.md

 3. Member DMs the bot and submits their NUS email address (`@u.nus.edu` or `@nus.edu.sg`)
 4. Bot generates a cryptographically secure 6-digit OTP and emails it to their NUS inbox
 5. Member submits the OTP back to the bot
-6. Bot verifies the code, permanently records the member as verified, and lifts their posting restrictions
+6. Bot verifies the code, permanently records the member as verified, and lifts their posting restrictions — restoring exactly the group's default permissions as configured by the group admin

 Additional quality-of-life behaviours:

 - The group notification is sent silently (no ping/notification sound) to avoid disrupting ongoing conversations
 - If multiple new members join in quick succession, the bot automatically deletes the previous welcome message before posting a new one, so there is always at most one welcome message visible at any time
 - The welcome message is automatically deleted after 15 seconds to keep the chat clean
+- New: Once a member is verified in any group on the same bot instance, they are automatically verified in all other groups on that instance — no need to re-verify.
+This is intentional for NUS groups sharing the same hosted instance, since all groups require the same NUS email verification.
+Self-hosters can revert this behaviour by adding AND chat_id = ? back to the verified_users query in src/index.ts.

 Since only NUS students and staff have access to NUS email inboxes, this guarantees that every member who can post in the group is a verified member of the NUS community — making it significantly harder for external bad actors to infiltrate and spam the group.